SonamRinzinGurung/vocab-builder/README.md

 - TailwindCSS

 ## Features
-- Search for the full definition of words
-- Get suggestions for the closest match on incorrect spelling
-- Listen to the pronunciation of words
-- Add words to your personal vocab dictionary
+- Add words to personal dictionary and manage them
-- Sort words in your dictionary by date added or alphabetically
-- Move words that you have mastered to the Vocab Valley for future reference
+- Spaced Repetition System (SRS) for effective learning
+- Learn words with daily review sessions
+- Track your learning progress with XP, levels, and streaks
+- Start custom quizzes to test your knowledge
-- Delete words from your dictionary
+- Word suggestions for misspelled words
-- Responsive design
+- Responsive design with dark mode
-- Dark mode
-- Firebase User authentication
+- Secured Firebase User authentication

 ## Setup Instructions
 1. Clone the repository: